myf/wtcamera/README.md

 Awesome Camera
 ================

-An real-time artsy display of reality in your browser requires low bandwidth
+A real-time artsy display of reality in your browser requires low bandwidth
 ------------------------------------------------------------------

 Background: